 Failure to specify this information may result in a denied request and groups that misrepresent their tabling event (by reserving an information table and attempting to sell something during the session) will be given a warning with a second violation resulting in a loss of tabling privileges.

-  - There may only be one bake sale table, one item sale table and one ticket sale table per day
+- For each day in the Tillman Lobby, there may only be one bake sale table, one item sale table and one ticket sale table per time block.

 - Item Pre-Sales or Pre-Orders must be listed as item sales.
 When requesting for the second tabling session to distribute the pre-sales, groups must wait until the date of the pre-sale has passed, and have the request labeled as a bake sale if the group is selling more food items at the table.

 - Acceptable items for bake sales include low-risk foods such as granola bars, brownies, cookies, cakes, breads, fruit pies, etc. Donut sales are not permitted in The Union unless through a direct partnership with the Dunkin Donuts in The Union.
 Food cannot be given away for free from any table while there is a bake sale in the same location.
 Groups must abide by the campus Food Policy found at this link.
 Groups who fail to follow the policy may be asked to leave or dispose of their food sale items.

 - Item sales can include things like hats, mugs, water bottles, key chains, etc. Ticket sales are for student events only.
 When filling in the request, you must clearly state in the event description box what you are selling.

 - Binghamton University has a Food Policy that must be followed by all groups for tabling and other events.
 Binghamton University Dining Services have exclusivity on food and beverages on all campus property except for those events under $200.00 and in the case where authentic ethnic foods and support of local establishments is in the best interest of the University.

 - Gloves must be worn when handling food including distributing items at bake sales.